brendanxiong/chrome-extension-weather/README.md

 # chrome-extension-weather
-Chrome extension displaying weather data of selected city.
+Chrome extension displaying weather data of a selected city.